getpelican/pelican/docs/settings.rst

    ``['.#*']`` will ignore emacs lock files, and ``['__pycache__']`` would ignore Python 3's bytecode caches.

+.. data:: 'IGNORE_SUBDIRS' = []

+   Subdirectories matching any of these patterns will be ignored by the processor.

 .. data:: MARKDOWN = {...}

    Extra configuration settings for the Markdown processor.
 Refer to the Python